 Advanced Airway Ventilations:

 For all patients from infant to adult, with an advanced airway in place, providers may deliver 1 breath every 6 seconds (10 breaths per minute) while chest compressions are being performed.
-This changes was implemented to simplify the ventilation requirements during CPR with an advanced airway in place.
+This change was implemented to simplify the ventilation requirements during CPR with an advanced airway in place.